jlumpe/jlumpe-gambit-lab-nb/experiments/210428-database-v1.2-fix-remaining-overlaps/readme.md

 Designate genomes for removal based on results of previous experiment `210520-min-inter-outliers`.
 Removed genomes from both "source" and "destination" sides of remaining overlaps.
-Made choices based on how much the min_inter values could be increased vs. how many genomes were being removed relative to the total number of genomes in the leaf taxa they were being removed from (pretty subjective).
+Made choices based on how much the min-inter values could be increased vs. how many genomes were being removed relative to the total number of genomes in the leaf taxa they were being removed from (pretty subjective).
-Decisions made under the assumption that I would cap thresholds to 95% of min_inter value, even if this is below the taxon diameter.
+Decisions made under the assumption that I would cap thresholds to 95% of min-inter value, even if this is below the taxon diameter.

 #### Results